photon1503/az-native/demos/readme.md

 - API Management (APIM) Recap
 - API Versions and Revisions using Azure Container Apps
-- Authenticating to Backend Services using Managed Identity
+- Authenticating to Backend Services
 - Understanding Gateway Pattern and Backends for Frontend Pattern (BFF)
 - Implement a BFF using APIM and GraphQL